- Single room supplement £75 per person per night (subject to availability)

 - Solo traveller supplement £75 per person per night

-- Odd group supplement £35 per group per night may apply if a single room is required
+- Odd group supplement £75 per group per night may apply if a single room is required

 Please select from Optional Extras at checkout.

 Heading north: M6 and A74/M74 to travel north to Glasgow, skirting the city on the M8 before following the A82 north to Fort William.
 Alternatively, use the A1 to reach Edinburgh and cross the Forth Road Bridge, then follow the M90 and A9 north to Inverness, the longest road in Scotland!

 Fort William & Inverness are both accessible via Glasgow and Edinburgh.
 Check traveline.info for the latest public transport information.
 From Glasgow or Edinburgh catch the ‘CityLink’ bus to Fort William and return from Inverness.

 Glasgow and Edinburgh are the closest major International Airports to Fort William and Inverness.

 You can purchase evening meals either at the accommodation or nearby.
 When our event planners send you the schedule with itinerary you could prearrange directly with the accommodation or during the walk.

 For lunches we would suggest bringing some of your own favourite snack bars and then asking the accommodation for a packed lunch for the following day and also supplementing that at stops en-route.

 Accommodation is generally at B&B, guest houses and small hotels.
 Once booked in, your event planner will send you a list of your booked accommodation.
 It is possible to adjust according to preference at this stage so please mention it if you wish to change.